-Georges River Land Trust is proud to be working closely with seven of our neighboring land trusts in midcoast Maine to implement the 12 Rivers Conservation Initiative.
+Georges River Land Trust is proud to be working closely with five of our neighboring land trusts in midcoast Maine to implement the 12 Rivers Conservation Initiative.
 Collectively, we hope to conserve special landscapes at a scale greater than the sum of our individual efforts.

 In 2016, we began to reexamine our long-term conservation planning through the lens of regional climate data.
 Here’s an article about our recent progress.
 We are pleased to have the Land Trust Alliance feature our efforts to incorporate coastal resiliency to address our changing climate.

 Our vision is a network of conserved lands that protects midcoast Maine’s ecosystems and ensures multiple human benefits for generations to come.